AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 By Attorney Joe Serpa | Georgetown University Law Center | 30 Years Massachusetts Criminal Defense

-What the Guide to Evidence Actually Says About Digital Evidence
+What the Guide to Evidence Says About Digital Evidence

 Authentication is governed by Mass.
-G. Evid. § 901.
-The standard is deliberately low: the proponent must produce evidence sufficient to support a finding that the item is what the proponent claims it is.
+G. Evid. § 901, and the standard is deliberately low.
+The proponent must produce evidence sufficient to support a finding that the item is what the proponent claims it is.
 Authentication is a preliminary question of conditional relevance under § 104(b), which means the judge screens whether a reasonable jury could find the item genuine, and the jury then decides how much weight it deserves.
 Commonwealth v.
 Meola, 95 Mass.
 App.
 Ct.
-303, 307 (2019); Commonwealth v.
+303, 307 (2019), and Commonwealth v.
 Sargent, 98 Mass.
 App.
 Ct.
 27, 30 (2020).

 For electronic and digital communications, the Guide permits authentication by confirming circumstances that would allow a reasonable fact finder to conclude the evidence is what its proponent claims, and it states expressly that neither expert testimony nor exclusive access is necessary to authenticate the source.
 The confirming-circumstances approach comes from the case law on emails and social media authorship, including Commonwealth v.
 Purdy, 459 Mass.
 442 (2011), where the surrounding facts, the account, the contents, the context, supplied the foundation.
 Digital content is not on the § 902 list of self-authenticating evidence, so some foundation is always required, but the foundation can be circumstantial and modest.